Syndrizzle/hotfiles/README.md

 ### 🔔 Figma Files:

-**There are some figma files that you might need while configuring the dotfiles.**
+**There are some figma files that you might need while configuring the dotfiles.**<br>
+You only need these figma files if you are not using my dotfiles, and just need these things.
+You only need the `Lock Screen` figma file while using my dotfiles, and that too if you are using the SLiM greeter.
+Editing it is very easy.
 *   The lock screen (Since it is just glued, lol.) -> [Figma](https://www.figma.com/file/i2PIFn8hfkX71CsnMtViWv/SLiM-login-template)
 *   The Conky background -> [Figma](https://www.figma.com/file/T4pKJ1IyOj2M1csbP7WEIU/Conky-Alterf-Catppuccin)
 *   The Lock Screen Background -> [Figma](https://www.figma.com/file/RqQuZn54bFBGgUQm9Gs1D4/Lock-Screen-bg)